tspoke/jinject-framework/README.md

 binder.bind("me").to("Thibaud Giovannetti"); // String to string
 ```

-# Events & Actions
+# Signals (actions)
-Events is a way to execute specials actions previously binded.
+Signals is a way to execute specials actions previously binded.
 For instance, you can bind a ItemPickedUpEvent to a special action who will add life to the player.
 JInject implements some events, but due to the implementation of the java langage their usage is not trivial at this time.

 ```java